 Isn’t David’s prayer in 1 Samuel 17:47 seems to give resounding echoes as we imagine ourselves being in a similar situation?
 “All those gathered here will know that it is not by sword or spear that the LORD saves, for the battle is the LORD’s, and he will give all of you into our hands.”

-Does God really send His “David” every time there are “Goliaths” challenging our faith and existence?
+Does God send His “David” every time there are “Goliaths” challenging our faith and existence?

 Well, I believe so.
 God always sends His “Davids” to rescue us from every precarious situation that we are in.